 In this video, the fish is breaded in a bag and fried as mentioned above (minus msg and pepper).
 Then at the end, the delicious soy sauce is made and added for a scrumptious presentation.

 1 green chili pepper

 1 tbs sesame seeds

-Simply combine and cover fish before serving!
+Simply combine all ingredients together and coat the fish before serving!

 Watch this video for a play-by-play on this delicious recipe.
 With a peppy fun personality, the Korean chef prepares this in a kitchen from Mexico.
 But she easily finds all the ingredients she needs for a recipe just like home.

 1/2 cup boiling water